 This was the 29th book in the gentle ‘Cat Who…’ series.
 Fans buy the books no matter what’s on the cover.
 Mom bought every one.
 The series is reviewed here on NBR.

 Now for the two covers for Rain Fall.
 The original cover is the red one.
 It popped into my view at a conference, piled next to stacks of books by other authors.
 The more recent cover is the blue one on the right (same book, different title) designed after Eisler regained the rights to his books and changed titles and covers.
 If you don’t already know who Barry Eisler is, which one would cause you to buy the book?

 Do you choose a book based on the blurb?
 Is it the art on the cover itself that helps you decide?
-Let us know in the comments below.
-J
+Think about that the next time you visit the bookstore.

 *note: I buy lots of ebooks as well, but that’s for another post.